deuse-sprl/djangomodel2dart/README.rst

     expert = models.ForeignKey('Expert', verbose_name='Expert', on_delete=models.SET_NULL, null=True, blank=True)
     score = models.IntegerField(default=0, help_text="Score of the answer to the question")

-The CLI tool returns the following code structure and write it in a file named FrequentlyAskedQuestions.dart
+The CLI tool returns the following code structure and writes it in a file named FrequentlyAskedQuestions.dart

 .. code-block::